Review system architecture (commonplace.review + commonplace.cli.review)

 paths.py

-Filesystem path constants used across the review subsystem.
-Currently exposes GATES_ROOT = Path("kb/instructions/review-gates").
-Lives in its own module so the data layer (review_db.py) doesn't have to own filesystem constants about gate locations.
+Filesystem path constants and gate identity helpers used across the review subsystem.
+It resolves the active gate catalog (kb/instructions/review-gates in source checkouts, installed framework gates in generated projects), converts human-facing gate ids such as prose/source-residue into repo-relative gate_path values, and derives display shorthands from stored paths.
+Lives in its own module so the data layer (review_db.py) does not have to own filesystem constants about gate locations.

 review_db.py